JuliaRobotics/LCMCore.jl/Readme.md

 LCMCore.jl provides a low-level Julia interface to the [Lightweight Communications and Marshalling (LCM) library](https://lcm-proj.github.io/).
 It uses LCM by calling directly into the C library, so it should have very low overhead.

 **Note:** This is not a full-fledged LCM implementation.
 Most notably, there is no `lcm-gen` tool to automatically generate Julia encoder/decoder functions for LCM message types.
-Fortunately, it is relatively easy to implement this functionality by hand for simple LCM types.
-For more complicated messages, you may want to use [PyLCM](https://github.com/rdeits/PyLCM.jl), which uses this library for the LCM interface and uses the LCM Python bindings to encode and decode messages easily.
+Fortunately, we provide a helpful Julia macro to [automate most of the process](#pure-julia-lcmtype-and-lcmtypesetup).

 # Installation